BY-LAWS OF THE TEXAS RUGBY FOOTBALL UNION, INC.

 Section 2.01 Qualification of Members

-The membership of the TRU shall be composed principally of rugby clubs located within the designated geographical boundary of the State of Texas, however may also include clubs outside the State of Texas, as deemed appropriate by the Board of Directors.
+The membership of the TRU shall be composed principally of rugby clubs located within the designated geographical boundary of the State of Texas, however may also include clubs outside the State of Texas, as deemed appropriate by the Board of Directors and/or as assigned by USA Rugby.

-Full Members – Full Member clubs shall be those clubs that have been elected as such and are in good standing in accordance with the requirements set forth in Section 9.02 below.
-The Executive Committee will review all applications for membership and determine whether said applications should be accepted for full membership.
+Full Members – Full Member clubs shall be those senior rugby clubs that have been elected as such and are in good standing in accordance with the requirements set forth in Section 2.04 below.
+The Board of Directors shall review all applications for membership and determine whether said applications should be accepted for full membership.
 Only representatives of Full Member Clubs in good standing have the right to vote for their Electoral Director.
-A Member Club shall exercise its right to vote via the person [or proxy] of its Representative Director, who shall be the President of the club or his designate by proxy.
+A Full Member Club shall exercise its right to vote via the person [or proxy] of its Representative Director, who shall be the President of the club or his designate by proxy.

 A Full Member Club may resign from the TRU at any time for any reason.
 The resigning club will be liable for its share of the financial obligations of the TRU for the fiscal year in which the resignation is submitted.